abhisheks008/ML-Crate/Vehicle Live Risk Prediction/README.md

 3) Reason was found to be all columns are organised so perfectly that each column has power to change result based on its patterns for example:almost all speeding column entries having YES result provide >50 risk score.
 4) Similar patterns can be observed with respect to other columns.
-5)Various HyperParameters and column dropping was implemented to signify no overfitting for such a perfect database.
+5) Various HyperParameters and column dropping was implemented to signify no overfitting for such a perfect database.

 **NAME**
 Keshav Arora